Association of Colleges and Universities of the Canadian Francophonie

-Association of Colleges and Universities of the Canadian Francophonie (known by the acronym ACUFC for its French name, "Association des collèges et universités de la francophonie canadienne") promotes community college and university education in minority francophone communities in Canada, through cooperation between its member institutions.
-In the community it serves, each member institution plays a crucial role in cultural, social and economic development.
+Association of Colleges and Universities of the Canadian Francophonie (known by the acronym ACUFC for its French name, "Association des collèges et universités de la francophonie canadienne") is an association of community colleges and universities in minority francophone communities in Canada, through cooperation between its member institutions.
 The association represents its member institutions on topics of mutual interest before the Government of Canada, national and international organizations.

+History

 Up until 1 April 2015, the organisation was known as the Association of Universities of the Canadian Francophonie, or in French, Association des universités de la francophonie canadienne (AUFC), when it did not include community college members.

 Members

 The association is made up of the following 22 institutions which promote community college and university education within minority francophone communities in Canada: